RattlesHyper/TrafficerMC/README.md

 chat Hello
 ```
 # Account File
+Account file must be a `.txt` file.
+Put the usernames of the accounts you want to use line by line.
+Microsoft accounts can be used the same way.

-Account filing connects the bots with certain names that aren't set in General tab.
-It can be useful if you want to bot a server with NameMC names, for example.
-To make a account file, you would need to go into a text file editor, and apon entering all the usernames, you save it as a `.txt` file.
-You can name it anything. **Please note that you can set Max Accounts in General Tab or it will use all the names**
+**Please note that you can set Max Accounts in General Tab or it will use all the names**
 ## What an account file would look like
 ```
 vampers